Training-Free Multi-User Generative Semantic Communications via Null-Space Diffusion Sampling: Conclusions and Future Works

 In this paper, we introduced and formulated a novel generative model-based semantic communication framework for multi-user scenarios.
 The proposed null-space sampling technique regenerates each user's missing signals, which have been deliberately not sent to save radio resources for other users.
 It was also shown that the proposed technique can concurrently correct noisy channel perturbations.
 Across a wide range of SNRs, including extremely low SNR regimes, our proposed diffusion model-based framework has consistently achieved higher perceptual similarities than classical LDPC and autoencoder-based semantic communication frameworks such as DeepJSCC.

 Extending this preliminary study, where full channel knowledge at the transmitter is assumed, to incorporate the impact of channel estimation could be an interesting topic for future research.
-Another interesting direction could be applying diffusion sampling acceleration techniques to reduce computing latency and complexity at the receiver.
+Another interesting direction could be applying diffusion sampling acceleration techniques like quantization to reduce computing latency and complexity at the receiver.
+Nevertheless, note that the proposed sampling algorithm can be plugged into any other pretrained diffusion model, so this extension is straightforward.